1. Blog

 Candidates that pass the online assessment are invited to first round interviews that are typically conducted by junior consultants and involve 15 minutes of a fit interview followed by a case interview question.
 There are two interviews in the first round.

-The second round interviews are conducted by senior consultants (partners and directors) and follow the same format as the second round interviews.
+The second round interviews are conducted by senior consultants (partners and directors) and follow the same format as the first round interviews.
 Following the second round interviews, candidates will be either given feedback or a job offer.

 Conversational interview